 Who is eligible to design a “project for peace”?

 Undergraduate students at any of the Davis UWC Scholar schools (including seniors who would complete their projects after graduation) are eligible – so long as the president of their institution has signed and returned the grant agreement form.
 While the schools included are restricted to those in the Davis UWC Scholars Program, all undergraduates (not just Davis UWC Scholars at those schools) are eligible.
 Groups of students from the same campus, as well as individual students, may submit proposals.
-Note: Because of ongoing special relationships, Mrs. Davis is accepting proposals from International House, Future Generations, Graduate Institute Geneva, Monterey Institute of International Studies, and the University of Maine.
+Note: Because of ongoing special relationships, the Davis family is accepting proposals from International House, Future Generations, Graduate Institute Geneva, Monterey Institute of International Studies, and the University of Maine.